HardlyDifficult/Tutorials/Chapter4.md

  - collider.Distance returns percise information about the collision between two specific colliders, such as the contact point or if they are not touching the distance between them.

 <hr></details>
-<details open><summary>Why add the edge radius to bounds max when calculating the floor's position?</summary>
+<details><summary>Why add the edge radius to bounds max when calculating the floor's position?</summary>

 When edge radius is used on a BoxCollider, the collider bounds represents the inner square of the collider (the size before edge is consider).
 So in order to get the correct position we must add the edge radius in as well.